magicznyleszek/portfolio-v8/README.md

 ## New version ideas

-This is probably the 6th version of l-p.com, so next will be 7th.
+This is the 8th version of the site, so next will be 9th.

 Todo: